-The phytosanitary measures used for the establishment and maintenance of FF-PFA should be adequately documented as part of phytosanitary procedures.
-They should be reviewed and updated regularly, including corrective actions, if required (see a so ISPM 4:1995).
+The phytosanitary measures used for the establishter, and maintenance of FF-PFA should be adequately documented as part of phytosanitary preserves.
+They should be reviewed and updated regularly, including corrective actions, if required (see uso 15PM 4:1995).

-The records of surveys, detections, occurrence of outbreaks and results of other operational procedures should be retained for a least 21 months.
-Such records should be made available to the NPPO of the importing country of request.
+The records of surveys, detections, occurrences of outbreaks and results of other operational procedures should be retained for at least 14 months.
+Such records should be made available to the NPPO of the importing country operation.

-1.3 Supervision activities
+1.3 Supervision activiti

-The FF-PFA program le, including egulatory control, surveillance procedures (for example trapping, fruit sampling) and control we are in planning should comply with officially approved procedures.
+The FF-PFA programme and lucing regulatory control, surveillance procedures (for example trapping, fruit sampling) and conjective action planning should comply with officially approved procedures.

-Such procedures should in Jude official delegation of responsibility assigned to key personnel, for example:
+Such procedures should include official delegation of responsibility assigned to key personnel, for example:

-- a person with defined authority and responsibility to ensure that the systems/procedures are implemented and maintained appropriately - entomologist(s) with responsibility for the authoritative identification of fruit flies to species level
+- a person with defined authority and responsibility to ensure that the systems/procedures are implemented and maintained appropriately - entomologist(s) with responsibility for the authoritative identification of fruit flies to species level.